Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Remove-AzLogicApp.md

 ## SYNTAX

 ```
-Remove-AzureRmLogicApp -ResourceGroupName <String> -Name <String> [-Force]
+Remove-AzLogicApp -ResourceGroupName <String> -Name <String> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmLogicApp** cmdlet removes a logic app from a resource group by using the Logic Apps feature.
+The **Remove-AzLogicApp** cmdlet removes a logic app from a resource group by using the Logic Apps feature.
 Specify the logic app and resource group.
 This module supports dynamic parameters.
 To use a dynamic parameter, type it in the command.